Tammie Teclemariam: Career

 According to GrubStreet, Teclemariam's Twitter feed quickly became the "Page Six" of the food and wine media, including some unsubstantiated claims that she later had to walk back.
 GrubStreet said she could be "vicious" in her methods, such as calling on her followers to harass Bon Appétit video host Brad Leone during an Instagram Live and tweeting that Vogue editor-in-chief Anna Wintour is “famous for being thin at 70.”
 On June 9, 2020, Teclemarian tweeted about a cake depicting a Confederate flag that former Bon Appétit drinks editor Alex Delany had posted to his Tumblr in 2010.
 Teclemariam called for the removal of Matt Duckor, the VP of video for Condé Nast, who resigned the next day.
 She tweeted a multipost thread of allegations about Peter Meehan, editor of the Los Angeles Times food section, and two days later he resigned.
 Multiple LA Times staffers said that without Teclemariam's twitter thread, the conversation that led to his resignation would not have happened.
 The New York Times profiled her in a piece about Black wine professionals.

 Teclemariam told The New York Times that she had been "collateral damage" caused by the February 2021 implosion of the Reply All podcast four-episode series "The Test Kitchen."
 She was scheduled to appear on the series, which was designed as an investigation of racism in food media and specifically at Bon Appétit.
 After accusations by former Gimlet employee Eric Eddings that Reply All, its hosts, and its parent company, Gimlet, themselves were guilty of nearly the identical kinds of mistreatment of employees of color as they were reporting on at Bon Appétit, the series was cancelled and the podcast itself paused before Teclemariam's episode was released.

+In December 2021, Teclemariam was named the first ever Diner-at-Large for New York.